 I have a wonderful husband, Kyle, of twelve years.
 I also have two beautiful and creative children.
 My son, Cole, is eight and my daughter, Lilly, is four.
 In my spare time, I enjoy cooking, running, shopping, traveling, reading, doing anything creative, and spending time with my family and friends.

 I have a Bachelors of Science degree in Elementary Education and certifications in Early Childhood Education and Elementary Education from the Missouri Department of Elementary & Secondary Education.
 I also have an Associate of Science degree in Early Childhood Education and two vocational certificates in Facilitation of Learning and Learning Center Management.
-I have over ten years of experience as an early learning facilitator, preschool enrichment teacher, and special services paraprofessional.
+I have over ten years of experience as an early learning facilitator, preschool & pre-kindergarten enrichment teacher, and special services paraprofessional.